Flying cars are closer than you think

 But the joke's on them.
 Up until a few months ago, I thought flying cars were far-off fantasies, like hover bikes or holidays on Mars.

-As for the cost per ride, the company says UberAir would cost $6 per passenger mile travelled at launch.
-In the near-term, with the introduction of mass-produced aircraft and passengers taking pooled rides, that cost could come down to $2 per mile.
+As for the cost per ride, the company says UberAir at launch would be $6 per passenger mile traveled.
+In the near term, with the introduction of mass-produced aircraft and passengers taking pooled rides, that cost could come down to $2 per mile.
 Compare that to $9 per mile, which Uber says is the best-case operating cost of a standard helicopter.

 And what about noise?